 4. Itemizing your Response

-This technique helps you clarify the respondent’s answer by organising and prioritising their key messages.
+This listen and respond technique helps you clarify the respondent’s answer by organising and prioritising their key messages.
+This is usually done to get mutual agreement.

 You might say: “Let me check my understanding.
 The problems you’ve outlined are (Point A), (Point B), and (Point C).”
 Again, not a bad thing to add “… and correct me if I’m wrong” in your own way.